 The fellowship is based at Duke University Medical Center (6 months) and the Durham Veterans Affairs Medical Center (6 months) with clinical experiences in several local sleep clinics.
 The Duke Sleep Disorders Center is accredited by the American Academy of Sleep Medicine and is located in the Millennium Hotel, nearby Duke's campus in Durham.
 The Durham VAMC has its own sleep lab.
 Both labs perform studies seven nights per week.
 A separate pediatric sleep lab provides fellows the opportunity to interpret pediatric sleep studies.

 Prerequisite: Completion of an ACGME, CFPC, or RCPSC accredited residency in Neurology, Child Neurology, Psychiatry, Internal Medicine, Family Medicine, Pediatrics, Otolaryngology, or Anesthesiology.

-Salary Level: Commensurate with experience (i.e. graduates of a 3-year internal medicine residency will be paid at the PGY-4 level).
+Salary Level: PGY-5 or commensurate with experience (i.e. graduates of 3-year residencies will be paid at the PGY-4 level).